There are many causes organizations can successfully fail agility, avoiding the main ones helps you avoid just that.

 If you have adopted an Agile approach for your project and it is still beset by problems, it is because of our misconception of easy, successful, and secure traversing from traditional waterfall to Agile working methodology.

 We should remember that except for switching the methodology, a significant shift in culture across the organization is required for a more successful transition.

 Here are our top 4 reasons that drives agility towards fail;

 As in every profession, lack of experience can cause many difficulties and obstacles to overcome.

-Being so, having deficient experience with agile methods can cause secure failure of agile projects.
+Being so, having deficient experience with agile methods can cause the secure failure of agile projects.

 Teams that are not able to apply basic agile practices tend to run into trouble.
-Solution, investing in solid foundational training in agile methodology and techniques and providing competent coaching is money well investment.
+The solution, investing in solid foundational training in agile methodology and techniques, and providing competent coaching is money well invested.